 Knowing that state B bases its beliefs on state A's payoffs partly in the behaviour of the latter, the action of issuing a threat may alter state B's estimates of the payoffs.
 In particular, state A might issue a threat with the specific purpose of altering state B's beliefs.
 This is referred to in literature as signalling and, although related, is inherently different from uncertainty.
-Signalling is purposely changing the other state's beliefs by issuing a threat, while uncertainty refers to an ignorance surrounding any payoff as estimated by the other party.
-In fact, uncertainty can - and is likely to - exist before and after the beliefs of state B are impacted by a signal in a form of threat of coercion.
+Signalling is purposely changing the other state's beliefs by issuing a threat, while uncertainty refers to the unawareness surrounding payoffs as estimated by the other party.
+In fact, uncertainty can - and most likely does - exist both before and after the beliefs of state B are impacted by a signal in a form of a threat of coercion.

-3This can be concluded from, e.g., the TIES data set, which indicates a substantial number of cases of failed threats of economic sanctions (Morgan et al., 2014).
+&lt;sup>3This can be concluded from, e.g., the TIES data set, which indicates a substantial number of cases of failed threats of economic sanctions (Morgan et al., 2014).

 In terms of modelling, a simple and common method of introducing uncertainty for any unknown variable is by assuming the beliefs of this variable to be Gaussian distributed around the true value.
-In other words, each unknown variable (i.e., payoff) x is modelled by drawing from $N(\bar{x}, \sigma_x)$, where \bar{x} is the mean value of x and σ_x is the standard deviation.
+In other words, each unknown variable (i.e., payoff) x is modelled by drawing from $N(\bar{x}, \sigma_x)$ , where $\bar{x}$ is the mean value of x and $\sigma_x$ is the standard deviation.
 In this article, if not stated otherwise, the true value is used as mean and the standard deviation is taken equal to 1.
-The width of this normal distribution (modulated by σ_x) is referred to as the uncertainty of x.
+The width of this normal distribution (modulated by $\sigma_x$ ) is referred to as the uncertainty of x.
 The uni-modal structure of the Gaussian distributions is chosen deliberately to reflect the assumption that payoff estimates are generally centred around a certain best guess (in contrast to multi-model distributed variables, that generally seem less plausible).
-It is worth to note that signalling in this model can be quantified by introducing a conditional shift in the mean value of the distribution.
-For example, State B might think that the audience cost b_S of state A for backing down is rather high, but through threatening, State A makes clear that it is lower - and the whole Gaussian distributed variable b_S (as estimated by state B) shifts.
-In this article, however, we focus on uncertainty, rather than the effect of shifting of the mean value resulting from a signal.

-For clarity, we introduce a notation $C_x^{(y)}$, where C is one of the cost or payoff variables.
-The lower script x refers to the state (sender or target) to which the cost or payoff applies, e.g., b_S is the audience cost for the sender.
+For clarity, we introduce a notation $C_x^{(y)}$ , where C is one of the cost or payoff variables.
+The lower script x refers to the state (sender or target) to which the cost or payoff applies, e.g., $b_S$ is the audience cost for the sender.
 The upper script y refers to from which perspective (sender or target) we are viewing the cost, e.g. $b_S^{(T)}$ is the audience cost for the sender, from the perspective of the target.
 Note that some variables are fully known by the party itself - $b_S^{(S)}$ is the sender's own audience cost as estimated by itself, hence we assume that she knows this, i.e., the uncertainty of this variable is zero.
-However, the uncertainty of other variables (like $b_S^{(T)}$) are dependent on how much the states know about each other and is modelled with Gaussian distributions, as described above.
+However, the uncertainty of other variables (like $b_S^{(T)}$ ) are dependent on how much the states know about each other and is modelled with Gaussian distributions, as described above.

 We also assume that the costs of engaging in coercion $(-c_S, -c_T)$ are not fully known to the players - both their own payoffs and the opponents payoff.
-This allows us to account for the uncertainty related to a military intervention or economic coercion; factors like success, duration or intensity of the conflict are not fully known by both parties beforehand.
+This allows us to account for the uncertainty related to a military intervention or economic sanctions; factors like success, duration or intensity of the conflict are not fully known by both parties beforehand.